KrisAden/pypsa-eur-KHA/Obsidian Vault/Martha presentation 13-11-24.md

 both Gurobi and highs are based on these methods, but Gurobi has more "tweaks" and weights to the system that allows it to be faster and more robust.
 This is probably based on experience.

+an alternative method to try and avoid be trapped in local minima is used in [[Zeyen m.fl. - 2023 - Endogenous learning for green hydrogen in a sector-coupled energy model for Europe.pdf]]

 **Spatial resolution**

 a good jump-off point is to begin with